coroutineDispatcher/new_blog/clq9u86j1000108jyf4rn4zke.md

     }
 }
 ```

+If you don't know how `Turbine` works, take a quick look [here, in my other article](https://dispatchersdotplayground.hashnode.dev/simplify-testing-kotlin-flows-with-turbine).

 If I am correct, `mockk` or `mockito` should not work on Kotlin Multiplatform either.
 Even better.
 Build your own mocks/fakes.